Toledo vs. Bowling Green NCAA Football Odds, Plays and Insights | November 10, 2021

 Bowling Green Stats and Trends

-- In Bowling Green's nine games this season, it has seven wins against the spread.
+- Bowling Green has seven wins against the spread in nine games this season.

-- The Falcons have an against the spread record of 5-0 in their five games as an underdog of 9.5 points or more this year.
+- This year, the Falcons have won ATS in each of their five games as an underdog of 10.5 points or more.

-- Bowling Green's games this year have hit the over on four of nine set point totals (44.4%).
+- Bowling Green's games this year have hit the over four times in nine opportunities (44.4%).

-- When Bowling Green scores more than 22.0 points, it is 3-1 against the spread and 2-2 overall.
+- Bowling Green is 3-1 against the spread and 2-2 overall when the team puts up more than 22.0 points.

-- When Bowling Green churns out more than 344.7 yards, the team is 2-2 against the spread and 1-3 overall.
+- When Bowling Green totals over 344.7 yards, the team is 2-2 against the spread and 1-3 overall.

-- The Falcons have 15 turnovers this season, equal to the number of takeaways for the Rockets.
+- This season the Falcons have turned the ball over 15 times, while the Rockets have forced 15 turnovers.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.